-Unit code VU23498 Unit title Read and write short highly familiar messages and forms Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to read and write short, highly familiar digital and/or paper-based messages, and to read and complete highly familiar forms for immediate personal needs.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute to the achievement of ACSF indicators of competence for Reading and Writing at Pre Level 1 and Level 1 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They partly contribute to the achievement of Reading 1 and Writing 1.
-This unit applies to learners who need to develop basic reading and writing skills in English to satisfy immediate personal needs in familiar highly predictable contexts.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable.

-Element Perf Performance Criteria Elements describe the essential outcomes of a unit of competency.
-Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1 Read a simple basic written message in a 1.1 Recognise the purpose of the basic short written message highly familiar context 1.2 Identify basic greetings and terms of address 1.3 Locate specific information in the message 2 Write a short message 2.1 Identify the purpose of the message for personal purposes 2.2 Copy basic expressions and conventions to create message
+Unit code VU2349 98 Unit title Re Read a d and write short highly familiar messages and forms requi and/o required and/or p it describes the performance outcomes, skills and knowledge d by EAL learners to read and write short, highly familiar digital paper-based messages, and to read and complete highly familiar or immediate personal needs.
+The outcomes described in this unit relate to: achi ievem lian Core Skills Framework (ACSF).
+They contribute to the ent of ACSF indicators of competence for Reading and Pre Level 1 and Level 1 and des the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
+They partly contribute to the achievement of Reading 1 and Writing 1. writing This unit applies to learners who need to develop basic reading and writing skills in English to satisfy immediate personal needs in familiar highly predictable contexts. nal licensing, legislative or certification requirements apply the time of publication.
+Pre-req uisite Unit(s) Nil Compet tency Field Not App olicabl e Unit Se ctor Not App olicabl e.
+Elemen t Perf ormance Criteria Elements describe the essential outcomes of a unit of competency.
+Perf need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 1 Read a simple basic written message in a 1.1 Recognise the purpose of the basic short written message highly familiar cor ntext 1.2 Identify basic greetings and terms of address 1.3 Locate specific information in the message 2 Write a short mes 2.1 Identify the purpose of the message for personal purposes oses 2.2 Copy basic expressions and conventions to create message

-3 Read a simple form 3.1 Identify the purpose of the form requiring basic personal information 3.2 Identify and locate requests for personal information 3.3 Identify familiar vocabulary 4 Complete a simple form 4.1 Identify and clarify instructions as required requiring basic personal information 4.2 Write personal and familiar details according to conventions of forms 4.3 Use appropriate format for words, abbreviations and numbers
+3 Read a simple form 3.1 Identify the purpose of the form requiring basic personal information 3.2 Identify and locate requests for personal information 3.3 Identify familiar vocabulary 4 Complete a simple form requiring basic personal information 4.1 Identify and clarify instructions as required 4.2 Write personal and familiar details according to conventions of forms 4.3 Use appropriate format for words, abbreviations and numbers